-PPE, PPL, and PML students have four weeks of Introduction to Logic in Michaelmas, covering half the total course.
-They do the rest in the spring term-or Hilary, in Oxford speak.
-Each week there will be a setup class or lecture on the Monday or Tuesday, followed by a back-up class on the Thursday or Friday, in which you will be discussing solutions to exercises that you will have submitted beforehand.
-(The Faculty also offers weekly lectures, which are usually posted online.)
+PPE, PPL, and PML students have four weeks of Introduction to Logic in Michaelmas.
+They have another four weeks, completing the course, later in the year.
+Each week there will be a lecture presenting that week's material.
+This is followed by a back-up class later in the week, in which you will be discussing solutions to exercises that you will have submitted beforehand.

 The Introduction to Logic course is based around Volker Halbach (2011) The Logic Manual (Oxford University Press).
-You may want to buy a copy of this before you arrive, but there is no need to read it in advance.
-Just read the material below, and work through the EXERCISES.
+You may want to buy a copy of this before you arrive.
+However, while we won't discourage you from reading it now, it is not essential that you do so.
+It will be enough to read the material below, and work through the following LOGIC EXERCISES.